 CBC gets in on the fun with Canada’s top skaters as anime characters…

-The ‘pair skate’ at the end is actually based on Tessa Virtue and Scott Moir’s free dance this year!
+The ‘pair skate’ at the end is actually based on Tessa Virtue and Scott Moir’s 2016-2017 free dance!

 And figure skating fans on the Golden Skate forums are also finding all the other cool references!

 A fun little exchange with the South Park creators (one, two)